rafaelmardojai/firefox-gnome-theme/README.md

 ```

 You can't get rid of the title bar for now (except for Fedora, where you can
-enable CSD in about:config), but you will be able to do it in Firefox 59, when
+enable CSD), but you will be able to do it in Firefox 59, when Firefox adds
-Firefox adds client-side decoration support.
-For now you can use a GNOME
+client-side decoration support.
+For now you can use a GNOME extension like
-extension like
 [No Title Bar](https://extensions.gnome.org/extension/1267/no-title-bar/)
 to hide it.